jshingler/TOS-and-Thinkscript-Snippet-Collection/TOS & ThinkScript Snippet Collection.md

 [Return to TOC](#toc)

-- When developing a strategy or adding buy/sell arrows to a  chart, it is normal to have many conditions that you are
+When developing a strategy or adding buy/sell arrows to a  chart, it is normal to have many conditions that you are considering.

-- considering.
 When you have multiple conditions, at times it is difficult to know what conditions are firing and when.
-This

-- tip presents a method to sort out the confusion that may arise with multiple conditions.
-The below picture is used to

-- illustrate the concept.
+This tip presents a method to sort out the confusion that may arise with multiple conditions.
+The below picture is used to illustrate the concept.

-- The concept is to define each of your conditions in the format of '1 when true' and '0 when false'.
-Then plot each
+The concept is to define each of your conditions in the format of '1 when true' and '0 when false'.
+Then plot each condition.

-- condition.
 Below you see 5 conditions and plots showing when each condition is true or false ( 1 or 0).
-Placing the cursor

-- over an arrow, you can see what conditions are firing (are 1, true) to produce that arrow.
-Conversely, if arrows are not

-- desired at a particular location, you then will see what condition to change.
-The reverse is also true when desired arrows

-- do not exist because a condition is not being triggered.
+Placing the cursor over an arrow, you can see what conditions are firing (are 1, true) to produce that arrow.
+Conversely, if arrows are not desired at a particular location, you then will see what condition to change.
+The reverse is also true when desired arrows do not exist because a condition is not being triggered.

-- How to do this?
-You take your basic code study...the one that plotted the arrows, and change the 'plot' statements to
+How to do this?
+You take your basic code study...the one that plotted the arrows, and change the 'plot' statements to 'def' statements.

-- 'def' statements.
 You change the condition-def statements to plot statements.
-You create a new study for each

-- condition so it will be plotted or you may combine condition plots in a study if you are able to identify one condition from

-- another by colors or type of plot.
+You create a new study for each condition so it will be plotted or you may combine condition plots in a study if you are able to identify one condition from another by colors or type of plot.
 Also labels are valuable for clarifications.

-- Don't forget to delete the studies, 5 in this example, that plotted the cnditions to preclude accumulation of studies that

-- have no further use.
+Don't forget to delete the studies, 5 in this example, that plotted the cnditions to preclude accumulation of studies that have no further use.

 ## T-NAMING COPIED BUILTIN STUDIES

 [Return to TOC](#toc)

-- There are many instances when the built-in studies are copied and reused so you may add your own features be they

-- technical or just look-and-feel coloring.
+There are many instances when the built-in studies are copied and reused so you may add your own features be they technical or just look-and-feel coloring.
 When doing so, it is suggested that you name the new study as follows:

-- Builtin-name + _  + your-initials.
+Builtin-name + _  + your-initials.
 So the MACD will look like 'MACD_ME'.
-The benefit of doing this is that the builtin  and

-- your modified copy stay adjacent in the list and it helps you to keep track of what you may have done two months ago.
+The benefit of doing this is that the builtin  and your modified copy stay adjacent in the list and it helps you to keep track of what you may have done two months ago.

 ## T-'PERCENTAGE VIEW' ON PRICE CHARTS

 [Return to TOC](#toc)

-- This feature enables you to view price as percentage values in lieu of dollars.
-This is useful when assessing price changes

-- and comparisons.
-For example, the percentage of a price gap can be read by setting the initial price value to 0% and

-- reading the gap-% value at the other end of the gap.
-Similarly, percent differences can be read between any two bars on
+This feature enables you to view price as percentage values in lieu of dollars.
+This is useful when assessing price changes and comparisons.
+For example, the percentage of a price gap can be read by setting the initial price value to 0% and reading the gap-% value at the other end of the gap.
+Similarly, percent differences can be read between any two bars on the chart.

-- the chart.

-- There are two modes for setting the 0% location:
+There are two modes for setting the 0% location:

-- 1. The first bar of the chart is set to 0%  as the default.
+1. The first bar of the chart is set to 0%  as the default.

-- 2. Any bar may then be set to the 0%
+2. Any bar may then be set to the 0%

-- 'Percentage view' may be initiated in three ways:
+'Percentage view' may be initiated in three ways:

-- 1. By going to 'chart settings/price axis' tab and checking the boxes per the picture below
+1. By going to 'chart settings/price axis' tab and checking the boxes per the picture below

-- 2. Clicking the 'finger up pointer' as shown below:
+2. Clicking the 'finger up pointer' as shown below:

-- 3. Clicking 'style' then 'Chart Scale' to bring up the same menu as above.
+3. Clicking 'style' then 'Chart Scale' to bring up the same menu as above.

-- Setting any bar of the chart to 0%:
+Setting any bar of the chart to 0%:

-- While 'percentage view' is activated, place the cursor-line over the desired bar and right click.
+While 'percentage view' is activated, place the cursor-line over the desired bar and right click.

-- In the menu presented, select 'Set bar as 0%'.
-A horizontal 0% line will appear accross the chart at the value of the

-- selected bar's close.
+In the menu presented, select 'Set bar as 0%'.
+A horizontal 0% line will appear accross the chart at the value of the selected bar's close.

-- To reset the chart to the original first bar's close, right click on the zero percent level line and choose 'Reset to default
+To reset the chart to the original first bar's close, right click on the zero percent level line and choose 'Reset to default 0% level'.

-- 0% level'.

-- The calculation for the percentage shown is: (current price – close price of 0%-selected-bar) / close price of 0%-
+The calculation for the percentage shown is: (current price – close price of 0%-selected-bar) / close price of 0%-selected-bar * 100.

-- selected-bar * 100.

-- #end
+#end

 ## T-CHANGING RIGHT EXPANSION AREA SETTING

 [Return to TOC](#toc)

-- There are three ways to do this.
+There are three ways to do this.
 The easiest will be listed first.

-- 1. Using the 'pan' tool
+1. Using the 'pan' tool

 - Go to 'Drawings' and select the 'Pan' tool .

 This icon will now show on the chart in lieu of the cursor.
 Simply hold- down the left mouse key and drag the chart to the left for as much right-space as you want.
 Return to 'drawings' and

 - select 'pointer' to re-establish it.
-The space you panned for will be recorded in 'Chart settings/time axis/expansion
+The space you panned for will be recorded in 'Chart settings/time axis/expansion area'.

-- area'.

-- 2. Using the chart's lower-right symbol
+2. Using the chart's lower-right symbol

 - Click the symbol and this menu will appear: